Irument/carroll_programming_club_project_1/developer_docs.md

 # py_exec
 There is a Javascript function for dynamically running python code.
 I had to make this function myself since it was not already a feature in pyscript.
 It is just the python exec function, but it is in javascript and can be ran with the console.
 This code is ran at the main file, so you have access to all global variables in there.

+# Debug overlay
+You can enable a debug overlay by pressing F1.
+This shows the FPS, current room, and everything in `gui.shared`.